Google Fiber offers an optional battery backup solution to power your Google Fiber service for up to 24 hours.

 Purchase and replacement information, and battery backup expected duration:

-If Google Fiber Phone is available in your area, Google Fiber offers an optional battery backup unit you can purchase when you sign up for Fiber service or add Google Fiber Phone to your existing service.
+If Google Fiber Phone is available in your area, Google Fiber offers an optional battery backup unit you can purchase when you sign up for Google Fiber service or add Google Fiber Phone to your existing service.
 The battery backup solution that we sell delivers up to 24 hours of backup power to maintain 911 service on your Google Fiber Phone.
 This battery backup option costs $1,230.

 - APC Power Saving Back-UPS Pro 1500 (Model # BR1500G)